yicong1/pairwise-ui/README.md

 ![img](./img/Screenshot%20From%202025-11-18%2001-48-39.png)

-In this group assignment, you will experience how human intuition and careful data labeling power the next generation of fair and explainable AI systems.

 Your team will use a web-based platform to watch pairs of short dance videos and decide, based on clear criteria, which performance is better.
 Some pairs have a known “correct answer” for quality control, while others help build up a global ranking from many local decisions.
 By practicing objective judging and learning how your votes contribute to AI model training, you’ll see firsthand how data annotation, gold standards, and simple fairness checks shape trustworthy machine learning.

 ## Requirements